a-e/FitNexus/README.md

     $ rvm gemset create fitnexus
     $ rvm ree@fitnexus

-The `.rvmrc` file in the FitNexus directory will cause RVM to automatically switch to the `ree@fitnexus` gem whenever you `cd` into this directory.
+Once your gemset is created, you can switch to it at any time with `rvm ree@fitnexus`.
+To do this automatically whenever you `cd` into the `FitNexus` directory, create an `.rvmrc` file containing that command:

+    $ echo "rvm ree@fitnexus" > .rvmrc

 Install bundler in your global gemset:

     $ rvm ree@global